safe-global/safe-apps-sdk/guides/drain-safe-app/01-bootstrap-the-app.md

 # Load the app inside the Safe interface

-You can access our testnet deployment at https://app.safe.global/?chain=gor.
+You can load a Safe on any of the testnets available at https://app.safe.global.

 First, you need a Safe.
 Just follow the steps on the welcome page to create one.
 As soon as it's created, it should take you to a Safe overview page.
 Next, you need to click on the "Apps" entry in the sidebar on the left.